arangodb/arangodb/Documentation/Books/Manual/Administration/Encryption/README.md

 ## Limitations

-Encryption feature has the following limitations:
+The encryption feature has the following limitations:

 - Encrypting a single collection is not supported, this means that all the databases are encrypted.
 - Database cannot be encrypted at runtime.
 - The Encryption feature requires the RocksDB storage engine.

 ## Encryption keys

-The Encryption feature of ArangoDB requires a single 32-byte key per server.
+The encryption feature of ArangoDB requires a single 32-byte key per server.
 It is recommended to use a different key for each server (when operating in a cluster configuration).
 Make sure to protect these keys!